panaflexx/nanoserver/README.md

   Because I wanted a small, high-performance, C only mantlepiece

 ## Technical Details
-  1. The nanoserver uses modern event socket handling (kevent, epoll) and can handle tcp, udp, local (unix) sockets and SSL/TLS.
+  1. The nanoserver uses modern event socket handling (kevent, epoll)
+  2. Can handle
+     - tcp, udp, local (unix) sockets
+     - SSL/TLS.
-  2. http header-only parsing lib
+  4. http header-only parsing lib
-  3. socket header-only lib
+  5. socket header-only lib
-  4. stringbuf header-only lib for secure buffers
+  6. stringbuf header-only lib for secure buffers
-  5. It's all in a single process
+  7. It's all in a single process
-  6. You can write handlers in c
+  8. You can write handlers in c
-  7. All in one server.c
+  9. All in one server.c

 ## Problems
 1. It's got a memory leak - shows up during wrk testing